-'''

 proc [id]

-'''

 Set the current process to the process identified by id.
 When issued with no argument, proc lists the location of the current thread of the current process in the current program.
-For information on how processes are numbered, refer to "MPI Debugging on Linux," on page 83.
+For information on how processes are numbered, refer to "Using the CLI," on page 91.